-BlueScope Distribution produces hot-rolled steel sheet in accordance with the dual Australian/New Zealand standard, AS/NZS 1594: 2002 (reconfirmed without changes in 2016) Hot-rolled steel flat products, AS/NZS 3678:2016 Structural steel – Hot-rolled plates, floorplates and slabs, and AS 1548-2008 (R2018) Fine grained, weldable steel plates for pressure equipment.
+BlueScope Distribution can supply hot-rolled steel sheet in accordance with the dual Australian/New Zealand standard, AS/NZS 1594: 2002 (reconfirmed without changes in 2016) Hot-rolled steel flat products, AS/NZS 3678:2016 Structural steel – Hot-rolled plates, floorplates and slabs, and AS 1548-2008 (R2018) Fine grained, weldable steel plates for pressure equipment.

 The standard specifies the requirements for hot-rolled carbon steel produced on a continuous mill in widths up to 2 m and thicknesses up to 8 mm for formability and extra-formability grades, and 16 mm for other grades.
 The aim of the standard is to ensure the steel will meet the needs of users wanting to use it for steel plate, floorplate, steel and strip, particularly in terms of material requirements and dimensional tolerances.

 AS/NZS 1594: 2002 (R2016) includes slit material with a parent material that has an “as-rolled” width of at least 600 mm.

 The standard allows for a number of different grades of steel produced by hot-rolling, with the following requirements: